 Since the clover mites undoubtedly came from the yard, you’ll need to spray there as explained above.
 But during this treatment you’ll want to spray the side of the home too.
 If they’ve just started foraging onto the house, this should stop them.

 Be sure to spray at least 4-6 foot high around the home in addition to treating as described above.
 But if you see them 10 feet up, spray above and beyond.

-The liquid Bifen should keep them out, but for long term “permanent” control, you must attack them in the mulch, plants or other areas they’re nesting.
+The liquid Maxxthor should keep them out, but for long term “permanent” control, you must attack them in the mulch, plants or other areas they’re nesting.
 If you fail to do this, they will surely find their way inside at some point as the foundation treatment will break down and be ineffective after a few weeks.
-This is why the Delta Gard Granules can be so important for long term control.
+This is why the Maxxthor Granules can be so important for long term control.

 CLOVER MITES INSIDE THE HOME – LEVEL 3 ^

 Level three clover mite infestations are when you’re finding mites inside the home.
 This generally happens when the outside population has gotten so large they are foraging inside as they expand their nests.
 This might happen gradually, but in most cases homeowners come home to a migration in process.
 And don’t be surprised if this happens in the winter; this is a common time for the problem to arise.

 So if you see a mass of clover mites, don’t panic.
 First, step back and watch to see where they are emerging.
 This information will prove helpful for treatment.
 If you are seeing them outside, be sure to watch if they are emerging from the siding or from the ground.
 The two most important things to watch for is how high they are actively nesting and which side or sides of the home they are most active.